Generic selectors

 However, the victim still suffered damage to the car and maybe physical injury as well.
 By failing to stop at the red light, the lawbreaker caused the victim to suffer.
 In other words, the lawbreaker did evil to the victim by violating the law regardless of whether it was intentional or not.
 Even in the context of community laws, a violation (unless they contradict God’s Law) is a sinalthough is called a crime today.
 Still, the sin is only against the lawgiver; in this case the community government.
 However, the violation resulted in suffering for the victim through the evil consequences of the sin.

-1 CORINTHIANS 8:12 Now when you sin against the brethren and wound their weak consciences in this way, you are sinning against Christ.
+1 CORINTHIANS 8:12 But when you thus sin against the brethren, and wound their weak conscience, you sin against Christ.

 God’s Law is a law of agape love.
 Perfect love does no harm to anyone.
 Anything that hurts another person is evil, and evil results from sin that violates God’s perfect Law of love.
 Why is it a Law of love?
 Because it was established to prevent suffering.
 Therefore, harm to others is always a sin against God.
 Is it wrong to say that someone “sinned” against me?
 No, it is an acceptable expression.
 But for the purposes of this discussion, it is important to understand that sin is only against God’s Law—whereas the result of sin is evil because it produces suffering for others.